masakhane-io/lacuna_pos_ner/language_corpus/zul/README.md

 ______________________________________________
 ## README: Lacuna Project: IsiZulu
 ______________________________________________
-IsiZulu resource data: Monolingual corpus to be used to annotate Named entities and Parts of Speech.
+IsiZulu resource data: Monolingual corpus for NER/POS annotation.

 This directory contains IsiZulu data to be annotated into named entities and part of speech tags Data contanins 105,703 tokens collected from the isiXhosa Isolezwe online newpaper: